ukrocks007/onlineTODOList/README.md

 # Online TODO List application

-A simple online TODO list with a web interface that can be used in all popular web browsers.
-The application Supports multiple users and store data.
+A simple online TODO list with a web interface that can be used in **all popular web browsers**.
+The application Supports **multiple users and store data**.

 #### Features covered
 - [x] Users can sign in securely using basic username and password authentication